bihealth/kiosc-server/docs/source/introduction_cookbook.rst

 .. image:: figures/introduction/cookbook/proxy_shiny.png
   :alt: Shiny proxy

-*For this tutorial we provide you with a pre-build* `Docker image with a Shiny application <https://github.com/bihealth/kiosc-example-shiny/>`_.
+*For this tutorial we provide you with a pre-built* `Docker image with a Shiny application <https://github.com/bihealth/kiosc-example-shiny/>`_.
 *Use the linked repository as a base to create your own Docker image.*